 Basically, knitting = pregnancy.
 This is based on some cultural artifacts from an older time period:

-- Since store-bought clothing wasn't as readily available as it was today (and was also typically very expensive, even compared to modern times), most clothing was made and mended by hand.
-And hand-me-downs were also very commonplace.
+- Since store-bought clothing wasn't as readily available as it was today (and could also be rather expensive), most clothing was made and mended by hand—and hand-me-downs were commonplace.

-- A new baby would require new clothes.
+- A new baby would obviously need new clothes.

-- Whether or not they actually had children, knitting was a common activity amongst women.
+- Whether or not they actually had children, knitting was a common hobby/activity for women.

 Often used in works made before it was considered okay to discuss the subject of pregnancy, as it has the benefit of also informing the audience that the woman is expecting a child without actually having to say it out loud.

 This is hardly a Dead Horse Trope or even a Forgotten Trope today, as any person (man or woman) who knits in public will tell you—and, in fact, may have been rescued by the resurgence of knitting as a hobby.
-Contrast Needlework Is for Old People because if the old person is a woman, she can't be pregnant.
+Contrast Needlework Is for Old People, where the knitter is presumably to old to be expecting children of her own.